Storied Texas Summer Camps Prepare to Open in a New Coronavirus World — What's Changing and What's Staying the Same | PaperCity Magazine

 These changes might not be ideal for either the camps or the campers, but experiencing even just a drop of summertime bliss is all some are hoping for.

 So how do you run a camp in today’s world?
-In the “Checklist for Resident/Youth Camp (with documents available for both families and camp operators/staff), the State makes it clear that though traditional protective measures (mask wearing, frequent hand washing, social distancing, etc.) are easy for adults to adhere to, “such protective measures. . . are, for a variety of reasons, simply not possible for infants, children, and youth to practice in schools, child care centers, and youth camps” since children are often “too young to understand and practice these precautions.”
+In the “Checklist for Resident/Youth Camp” (with documents available for both families and camp operators/staff), the State makes it clear that though traditional protective measures (mask wearing, frequent hand washing, social distancing, etc.) are easy for adults to adhere to, “such protective measures. . . are, for a variety of reasons, simply not possible for infants, children, and youth to practice in schools, child care centers, and youth camps” since children are often “too young to understand and practice these precautions.”

 To account for these factors, Texas has laid out a set of minimum health protocols for camp operators and families, hoping that, if followed and taken seriously, these camps can operate somewhat normally.